Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2

 We acknowledge the use of Ned Wright's calculator \citep{2006PASP..118.1711W} and NASA/IPAC Extragalactic Database (NED), operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.

-We acknowledge the use of IRAF which is distributed by the National Optical Astronomy Observatories, and operated by the Association of Universities for Research in Astronomy, Inc., under contract to the National Science Foundation.
+We acknowledge the use of IRAF, which is distributed by the National Optical Astronomy Observatories, and operated by the Association of Universities for Research in Astronomy, Inc., under contract to the National Science Foundation.

-Table A1, A2 and A3 below presents high, medium and low frequency radio data used in the SED analysis in this study with their references.
-The fluxes densities are in Jansky.
+Tables A1, A2 and A3 below present high, medium, and low-frequency radio data used in the SED analysis in this study with their references.
+The flux densities are in Jansky.